Darshan0902/Web-scraping-using-Python/README.md

 # Web-scraping-using-Python :

-  Being in the Line of Data analysts , I always wondered whether we needed to have data in our local PC to form operations like alterations , Removing inconsistencies , Gaps and Redundancies in our data , Happens to be that there is a concept known as "WEBSCRAPING" .
+  Being in the Field of Data analysts , I always wondered whether we needed to have data in our local PC to form operations like alterations , Removing inconsistencies , Gaps and Redundancies in our data , Happens to be that there is a concept known as "WEBSCRAPING" .

   <h2> About webscraping : </h2>